0xfff0800/snap0x/README.md

 ✅ Create a login page
 ✅ Fix some bugs for Android device users
-✅ Add file management (upload photos, videos, files) 🎉
+✅ Add file management (upload photos, videos, files) 🎉 ✅ Possibility of downloading snaps via account and device ✅ All types of brute force have been added
+✅ Report stories automatically
+✅ Search for available usernames with banned detection ✅ Providing ready-made combo files, password files, and user names ✅ Additional services, for example, purchasing premium accounts and removing two-factor authentication from the account
 ```
 ### How long is the license key ?